A subtle, creamy white‑floral that feels quietly luxurious without overpowering — perfect for polished daytime and office wear.

 What it is & who it’s for

-What it is: A refined white-floral eau de parfum built around jasmine, magnolia and orange blossom over a gentle vanilla–musk base, with Creed’s signature bright citrus lift and a distinctive soft, “rice” accord.
+What it is: A refined white-floral eau de parfum built around jasmine, magnolia, and orange blossom over a gentle vanilla-musk base.
+It opens with Creed’s bright citrus lift and has a distinctive soft, “rice” nuance that keeps it smooth and creamy.

-Best for: Women who want a polished, office-friendly signature that feels upscale but never heavy.
-It’s ideal for spring through early autumn, weddings, baby showers, interviews and any time you want to smell impeccably put together.
+Best for: Anyone who wants a polished, office-friendly signature that feels upscale but never heavy.
+It’s especially fitting for spring through early fall, plus weddings, baby showers, interviews, and any moment you want to smell effortlessly put-together.

-Skip if: You prefer powerhouse projection, syrupy gourmands or big, woody ambers.
-Love in White is deliberately subtle and elegant.
+Skip if: You prefer big projection, sweet gourmand-heavy scents, or deep woody ambers.
+Love in White is intentionally subtle and elegant.

 Scent profile (how it actually smells)

-- Heart: A bouquet of white florals (jasmine, magnolia, orange blossom) that stays soft-focus and creamy, never screechy.
-It reads expensive hotel lobby more than heady garden.
+- Heart: A soft bouquet of white florals (jasmine, magnolia, orange blossom) that stays smooth and creamy, never sharp.
+It feels more luxury hotel lobby than heady garden.

-- Dry-down: A silky vanilla–musk base with a hint of cedar.
-Clean, feminine, and slightly powdery in the best way.
+- Dry-down: A silky vanilla-musk base with a touch of gentle woods.
+Clean, feminine, and lightly powdery (in a pleasant way).

-Vibe in one line: Ivory silk, low bun, and quiet confidence.
+Vibe in one line: Ivory silk, a sleek low bun, and quiet confidence.

 Performance & projection

-- Longevity: 6–8 hours on skin; closer to 8+ on fabric or hair.
+- Longevity: 6–8 hours on skin; often longer on fabric or hair.

 - Projection / sillage: Close to moderate.
-People near you will catch it, but it won’t trail into the next room.
+People nearby will notice it, but it won’t fill a room.

-- Season & climate: Shines in mild to warm weather.
-In winter it becomes skin-scent sooner, so add an extra spray on scarf/coat if needed.
+- Season & climate: Best in mild to warm weather.
+In cold weather it can wear closer to the skin—consider an extra spray on a scarf or coat (test fabrics first).

 Where it fits in your wardrobe

-- Work / meetings: Its sweet spot.
-Professional, put-together, never intrusive.
+- Work / meetings: The sweet spot—professional, polished, and never distracting.

 - Day events: Bridal showers, brunch, tea, daytime weddings.

-- School runs & errands: Easy and versatile — feels like your skin, but better.
+- School runs & errands: Easy, versatile, and “your skin but better.”

-- Date night: Lovely, though for a true evening statement, consider Royal Princess Oud.
+- Date night: Pretty and intimate, but if you want a true evening statement, consider Royal Princess Oud.

 Ease of use & layering